 American Eagle Outfitters

-- Advise Sainsbury’s (including Argos) across numerous specialisms, including commercial contracts, technology and outsourcing, real estate, construction and high-value dispute resolution cases.
+- Advised Sainsbury’s on matters including commercial contracts and high-value dispute resolution cases.

 Other key lawyers: